AGaelleB/15-ft_transcendence/README.md

 ## Journal
+#### 07/11/2024 21h00:
+* JWT : use of JWTauth instead of simple-JWT:
+  * both tokens set as cookies when login/
+  * both tokens removed from cookies when logout/ + refresh blacklisted
+  * acces token is "silently refreshed" when expired (100% serverside, frontend does and sees nothing)
+  * superuser:
+    * pb to connect it (front need password) and for tokens (must have different names than user's, and sent with all requests)
+    * it does not seem super secure, plus it is kind of useless (user creation and game creation) :
+    * create user: any unauthenticated user (ie anyone reaching the website that has not login yet)
+    * create game: the connected user (==the player of the game)
+    * we might set throttle on user creation and game creation to avoid exploding db for nothing? ie 400/hour?
+    * i guess with csrf token a human connected as user could not even uses its tokens to send via curl?
+    * all of that must be tested with siege !!
+  * token cookie security :
+    * jwtauth put httponly, samesite=strict and path=/
+    * if DEBUG is false, it also set Secure (cookie only sent via https)
+    * crsf token must be done. there is one when using the browsable api, we may replciate that?
+  * login:
+    * to avoid multiple login from same client without logout (pb with is_connected), we may logout any authenticated user that ask to login
+  * 401 unauthorized return to the front:
+    * refresh token is expired (not common but we have to handle it): back to login
+    * someone tried to request the API without login, that should never happened except fraudulent: we can also get back to login
+    * I dont see any other way to get a 401? if the user removed its cookie? then back to login
+  * re-check if it is ok to use that package because it kinda does everything for us ... simple-jwt was the same
+    * maybe i should rewrite my own token maker using pyJWT ; but it would be an easy copycat of JWTAuth ...
+* new fields for games/
+* friend request create back to id (not username)
+* tests browsable API done:
+  * if one user connected, a new tab keeps sending cookies (the same user is auth in all tabs)
+  * when private window, cookies are not sent so new user can connect
+* Todo:
+  * login: logout any auth user
+  * remove superuser (permisisons, management)
+  * test games/create/ with player==user
+  * trhottle on user/game creation : 400/hour?
+  * PB WITH USER DELETE because tokens still references user ... --> try to logout first? nope the problem is now link to the refresh blacklisted ...

 #### 04/11/2024 19h00:
 * friends-request/create : username instead of user_id; str representation: "id:, from:, to:"
 * userRUD/ : removed password from serializer